Speed and Red-Light Radar Cameras - City of Longmont Skip to main content

 How the Safety Cameras Work

-Camera Radar/Red Light citations are issued by Sensys Gatso, a Longmont contractor.
+Camera Radar/Red Light citations are issued by SensysGatso, a Longmont contractor.

 FAQs

 • Who is the city contracting with for this program?
-The city has contracted with Sensys Gatso, who will provide administrative oversight for the program.
+The city has contracted with SensysGatso, who will provide administrative oversight for the program.

 • Are any points assessed against your license?
-Based on the current state law, there are no points assessed on your driver’s license for Camera Radar/Red Light citation unless your alleged speed is 25 miles or more over the speed limit.
-If your speed was more than 25 miles over the speed limit, you will be cited with a 6-point speeding citation and given an arraignment date to appear in court.
-A court appearance is mandatory for six-point speeding citation.
+Tickets are sent to the registered vehicle owner.
+Based on the current state law, there are no points assessed on your driver’s license for a camera radar/red light citation.
+If your alleged speed is 25 miles or more over the speed limit the driver could be personally cited by an officer with a 6-point speeding citation and given an arraignment date to appear in court.
+A court appearance is mandatory for six-point or more speeding citations in Colorado.

 • How much money does this program cost the taxpayers?
-The road safety camera program is set up to be fully funded through fines paid by red-light runners.
+The road safety camera program is set up to be fully funded through fines paid by speeders and red-light runners.
 Taxpayers are not being asked to pay for this system.
 According to the Federal Highway Administration, by reducing crashes, red-light safety cameras annually save communities $39,000 to $50,000 in collision-related expenses per location.

 • If the camera flashes, am I getting a ticket?
 Cameras can flash for a number of reasons.
 All-flash incidents do not equal a citation.